AppliedRecognition/Ver-ID-UI-Android/README.md

         }
     }

-    // The following four delegate methods are optional
+    // The following delegate methods are optional

+    // Implement this method to notify your app when the user cancelled the session
     @Override
-    public void onSessionCanceled(AbstractVerIDSession<?,?,?> session) {
+    public void onSessionCanceled(VerIDSession session) {
-        // Implement this method if you need to handle the case where the user cancels the session.
     }

+    // Return true to show the result of the session in a new activity
     @Override
-    public boolean shouldSessionDisplayResult(AbstractVerIDSession<?, ?, ?> session, VerIDSessionResult result) {
+    public boolean shouldSessionDisplayResult(VerIDSession session, VerIDSessionResult result) {
-        // Here you can decide whether to show the result of the session to the user.
-        // For example, if you have your own way of showing a successful result but you want Ver-ID
-        // to handle showing failures you may do something like this: return result.getError().isPresent();
+        return true;
     }

+    // Return true for the session to use audible prompts in addition to on-screen instructions
     @Override
-    public boolean shouldSessionSpeakPrompts(AbstractVerIDSession<?, ?, ?> session) {
+    public boolean shouldSessionSpeakPrompts(VerIDSession session) {
-        // Return true to let the device use speech synthesis to speak the prompts during the session. return false;
+        return true;
     }

+    // Return CameraLocation.BACK to use the back-facing camera instead of the default front-facing (selfie) camera
     @Override
-    public CameraLocation getSessionCameraLocation(AbstractVerIDSession<?, ?, ?> session) {
+    public CameraLocation getSessionCameraLocation(VerIDSession session) {
-        // Return CameraLocation.BACK to use the device's back camera.
-        // The default is to use the front-facing (selfie) camera. return CameraLocation.FRONT;
+        return CameraLocation.BACK;
     }

+    // Return true to record a video of the session
     @Override
-    public boolean shouldSessionRecordVideo(AbstractVerIDSession<?, ?, ?> session) {
+    public boolean shouldSessionRecordVideo(VerIDSession session) {
-        // Return true if you want to record a video of the session. return false;
+        return true;
+    }

+    // Override this method if you wish to implement your own image iterator/reader class
+    @Override
+    public Function<VerID, IImageIterator> createImageIteratorFactory() {
+        return VerIDImageIterator::new;
+    }

+    // Override to supply your own dialog when the session fails and the user is allowed to re-run the session
+    @Override
+    public SessionFailureDialogFactory createSessionFailureDialogFactory() {
+        return new DefaultSessionFailureDialogFactory();
+    }

+    // Override to supply your own session view
+    @Override
+    public <V extends View & ISessionView> Function<Context, V> createSessionViewFactory() {
+        return context -> (V) new SessionView(context);
+    }

+    // Override to supply custom functions to control the session logic
+    @Override
+    public SessionFunctions createSessionFunctions(VerID verID, VerIDSessionSettings sessionSettings) {
+        return new SessionFunctions(verID, sessionSettings);
+    }

+    // Override to supply a custom session activity
+    @Override
+    public <A extends Activity & ISessionActivity> Class<A> getSessionActivityClass() {
+        return (Class<A>) SessionActivity.class;
+    }

+    // Override to supply custom activities for displaying the session results
+    @Override
+    public <A extends Activity & ISessionActivity> Class<A> getSessionResultActivityClass(VerIDSessionResult result) {
+        if (result.getError().isPresent()) {
+            return (Class<A>) SessionSuccessActivity.class;
+        } else {
+            return (Class<A>) SessionFailureActivity.class;
+        }
     }

     //endregion